 Honors Seminar Assistants

-- Successful completion of the Freshman seminar/tutorial with a grade of A.
+- Successful completion of HNRS 190 or HNRS 195 with a grade of A.

-- By Fall 2018, being a Sophomore, Junior or Senior with an interest in teaching, mentoring or sharing your KU and Honors Program experience.
+- By fall 2021, must be a Sophomore, Junior, or Senior with an interest in teaching, mentoring, or sharing your KU and Honors experiences.

 - Attend class regularly and complete all assigned course readings.

-- Meet with Instructor when prompted and/or when the need is felt on your part.
+- Meet with the instructor when prompted and/or when needed.

-You can help freshmen make their transition to college a smooth and successful one!
-Join our team of Honors Freshman Seminar Assistants!
+Please consider how you can help first-year students make their transition to college a smooth and successful one!
+Join our team of Honors Seminar Assistants!

-For more information, please contact Anne Dotter (email@example.com).
+For more information, please contact Regan Baker (firstname.lastname@example.org).